commstools/citools-old.org/content/en/articles/science/index.md

 Notes for a new toolkit for science communication and communication about science.

 Scientific literacy doesn't mean simply getting a degree and learning to apply some scientific tools and techniquies in one's work.
-It means understanding the principles and concepts that make those tools scientific and being able to them in more general contexts.
+It means understanding the principles and concepts that make those tools scientific and being able to apply them in more general contexts.

 Preamble
 Science is a tool.
 But it has also become a philosophical paradigm and social movement.
 Confounding usages is one of the most common failures in communications about science-related topics.